veenasahu12/J.Crew_clone/README.md

 # J.Crew_clone

 ### Project Description
-J.Crew is an E-Commerce Website which helps users to buy different category of  product in  online at best prices .
+J.Crew is an E-Commerce Website offering an assortment of Women's , Men's and Kid's apparel and Home accessories .
+It is an Individual Project created in 4 days .

 ## Tech Stack Used : -

 - #### Languages